pluskid/Mocha.jl/docs/user-guide/solver.rst

 .. class:: LRPolicy.Staged

    This policy provides different learning rate policies at different *stages*.
    Stages are specified by number of training iterations.
-See `the CIFAR-10 tutorial </tutorial/cifar10>`_ for an example of staged learning rate policy.
+See :doc:`the CIFAR-10 tutorial </tutorial/cifar10>`_ for an example of staged learning rate policy.

 Momentum Policy